irenecelebrin/pands-project/README.md

 2) summary.py
 This module creates a text file with a summary of the variables included in the dataset:
-For features:
+For independent variables (features):
+- name
+- sample number in the dataset
+- mathematical calculations: max, min, avg, mean, std, unique values For dependent variable (target)
+- sample number in the dataset
+- unique values number
 - names
-- max, min, avg, mean, std, unique values
-For target
-- names
 - unique values

-3) hist.py
+3) histograms.py
+This modules loads the iris dataset and creates histograms for each feature and saves the histograms to .pgn files.
+Source for the histograms: https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html

 4) scatter.py